OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/store-sendgrid-nodejs-how-to-send-email.md

             {
                 filename:     '',           // required only if file.content is used.
                 contentType:  '',           // optional
-                cid:          '',           // optional, used toospecify cid for inline content
+                cid:          '',           // optional, used to specify cid for inline content
                 path:         '',           //
                 url:          '',           // == One of these three options is required
                 content:      ('' | Buffer) //